 Initially a redesign project kicked off in 2014 for Luxury Beauty on Amazon, the main goal was to elevate the design of their landing page and add more areas for editorial content.
-I recognised the opportunity to build a flexible, responsive framework suitable for all categories on Amazon, and worked closely with a group of UX designers and developers to make it happen.
-It's since replaced all other editorial widgets, and is being used for curated pages on Amazon globally.
+I recognised the opportunity to build a flexible, responsive framework suitable for all categories on Amazon, and worked closely with a group of UX designers and developers to invent Content Grid.
+It's since replaced all other editorial widgets, and has been used for curated pages on Amazon globally now for over three years.

 I designed a variety of row modules that can be stacked on top of each other to create a flexible and customizable grid framework.
 I delivered redlines and specs to the UX team, and fed-back on functionality and styling throughout the build.